-At times where you need to slice won’t enable you to do the draw stroke.
-That is the point at which it’s a great opportunity to break out the push stroke.
-Hold the wood piece in one hand and the blade immovably in other with the cutting edge confronting ceaselessly from you.
+When you need to slice won’t enable you to do the draw stroke.
+That is the point at which it’s an excellent opportunity to break out the push stroke.
+Hold the wood piece in one hand and the blade immovably in the other, with the cutting edge confronting you ceaselessly.

 Spot both your privilege and left thumbs on the back of the blade edge.
 Push the cutting edge forward with your left thumb while your correct thumb and fingers direct the sharp edge through the wood.

 It’s the most utilized cut in whittling.
 To play out this cut, visualize you’re paring an apple.
 Hold the wood in your left hand, the blade in your privilege with the cutting edge looking towards you.
 Position the thumb of that hand against the wood and press those fingers inside to draw the sharp edge toward your thumb that holds the blade.
 Make your stroke short and controlled.
 Keep your correct thumb out of the way of the sharp edge.
 For safety, wear a thumb pad.

 There are times when you have to cut, and a Pull cut can’t reach.
 This cut, which is made by pushing the cutting edge away from you, will achieve his objective.
 This is also known as Levering cut or Push-Away cut.